RGraph is a JavaScript charts library based on

 This can be used to get properties if necessary.
 It's normally used after the chart is drawn if you need to get parameters (if you're doing custom coding for example).

 This can be used to set properties if necessary.
-It's normally used after the chart is drawn if you need to set additional configuration properties or change them.
+It's normally used after the chart is drawn if you need to set additional parameters or change them.
+The return value is the chart object so you can chain your set calls if you wish

 obj.on('draw', function (obj)